pyeventsourcing/esdbclient/README.md

 Although not all aspects of the KurrentDB gRPC API are implemented, most features are presented in an easy-to-use interface.

-These clients have been tested to work with KurrentDB 25.0.1, EventStoreDB 24.10.6, and EventStoreDB 23.10.7, both with and without SSL/TLS, in both single-server and cluster modes, across Python versions 3.9, 3.10, 3.11, 3.12, 3.13, and 3.14.
+These clients have been tested to work with KurrentDB version 25.1 and 25.0, EventStoreDB versions 24.10 and EventStoreDB 23.10, both with and without SSL/TLS, in both single-server and cluster modes, across Python versions 3.9, 3.10, 3.11, 3.12, 3.13, and 3.14.

 The test suite has 100% line and branch coverage.
 The code has typing annotations